Titan (yacht)

 Titan is a super-yacht built in 2010 at the shipyard Abeking & Rasmussen.
-The interior and exterior design of Titan was done by Reymond Langton Design Ltd. The yacht has three sister-ships, Amaryllis, C2 and Eminence, although Titan is a bit larger.
+The interior and exterior design of Titan was done by Reymond Langton Design Ltd. The yacht has two sister-ships, Amaryllis and Eminence - although Titan is a bit larger.

 Not to be confused with the older motor yacht Titan, resulting from the conversion of HMS Beagle, a Royal Naval Coastal Survey Ship of the Bulldog Class.

 Design

 The length of the yacht is 78 m and the beam is 13 m.
 The draught of Titan is 3 m.
 The materials of the hull is Steel, with the superstructure made out of Aluminium.
-The yacht is Lloyd's registered, issued by Cayman Islands.